tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 ### Performance Tracking System
 - **SignalPerformanceTracker**: Monitors active signals, calculates exit conditions using precise SL/TP levels, and updates entry prices for accurate PnL.
 Provides detailed metrics: Average PnL, Average Win, Average Loss.
+- **Breakeven PnL Logic**: When TP1 is hit, the system saves the actual TP1 PnL (e.g., +0.50%).
+If price returns to breakeven (entry price), the signal closes with the saved TP1 PnL instead of 0%, accurately reflecting the partial profit taken.
+This ensures statistics show real performance of the trailing stop system.

 ### Configuration Management
 - Uses YAML for strategy parameters and thresholds, and environment variables for API keys.
 Supports `signals_only_mode` and specific configurations for the Action Price system.